-The XR16M598 (598) integrates the functions of 8 enhanced 16550 UARTs, a general purpose 16-bit timer/counter and an on-chip oscillator.
+The XR16V798 (798) integrates the functions of 8 enhanced 16550 UARTs, a general purpose 16-bit timer/counter and an on-chip oscillator.
 The device configuration registers include a set of four consecutive interrupt source registers that provides interrupt-status for all 8 UARTs, timer/counter and a sleep wake up indicator.
 Each UART channel has its own 16550 UART compatible configuration register set for individual channel control, status, and data transfer.
-Additionally, each UART channel has 16-byte of transmit and receive FIFOs, automatic RTS/CTS or DTR/DSR hardware flow control with hysteresis control, automatic Xon/Xoff and special character software flow control, programmable transmit and receive FIFO trigger levels, infrared encoder and decoder (IrDA ver.
-1.0), programmable baud rate generator with a prescaler of divide by 1 or 4, and data rate up to 15Mbps.
-The XR16M598 is a 1.62V-3.63V device.
+Additionally, each UART channel has 64-byte of transmit and receive FIFOs, automatic RTS/CTS or DTR/DSR hardware flow control with hysteresis control, automatic Xon/Xoff and special character software flow control, programmable transmit and receive FIFO trigger levels, FIFO level counters, infrared encoder and decoder (IrDA ver.
+1.0), programmable baud rate generator with a prescaler of divide by 1 or 4, and data rate up to 8Mbps with 8X sampling clock or 4Mbps with 16X sampling clock.
+The XR16V798 is a 2.25-3.6V device with 5 volt tolerant inputs (except XTAL1).